 Getting a crew member ashore is probably the more exciting part of coming alongside when sailing because it feels like a lot of action is going on.
 To be honest, it’s definitely one of the more exciting moments since most of the difficult parts of coming alongside are over!

-The moment your crew member is ashore and located where the sailboat’s stern will finish with respects to the dock’s cleats, they’ll need to cleat off.
+The moment your crew member is ashore and located where the sailboat’s stern will finish with respect to the dock’s cleats, they’ll need to cleat off.
 Once the mooring line is securely fastened to the dock, making sure the slack of the mooring line is snug is certainly ideal.

-One of the more important reasons you want to get the stern’s mooring line attached first is to have another form of breaks as the sailboat approaches the dock.
+One of the more important reasons you want to get the stern’s mooring line attached first is to have another form of brakes as the sailboat approaches the dock.
 Your crew member that’s ashore should either give or take the mooring line’s slack depending on how close you want the sailboat’s bow to protrude forward.

 During this point of the maneuver, you’ll likely be communicating with your crew member ashore to request them to either give or take the mooring line’s slack.
 Once you know the stern of your sailboat is securely fastened to the dock, you’ll want to make sure your sailboat is properly aligned with the dock.